Norel LA sustained-release tablets

 Brand Name: Norel LA

-Norel LA sustained-release tablets is used for:
+Norel LA sustained-release tablets are used for:

 Relieving nasal symptoms (eg, congestion, runny nose, sneezing) and cough associated with allergies or the common cold.

-Norel LA sustained-release tablets is an antihistamine and decongestant combination.
+Norel LA sustained-release tablets are an antihistamine and decongestant combination.
 It works by blocking the action of histamine and reducing the symptoms of an allergic reaction.
 It also relieves nasal congestion by causing vasoconstriction and shrinkage of the nasal mucous membranes and promoting drainage.